Pakz001/html5examples/Procgen/Readme.md

 <br>
 The map below is made up all of programmed graphics.
-The game it is based on is called 'Castles 2' from the Amiga Home Computer.
+The game it is based on is called 'Castles 2' from the Amiga Home Computer. (castle MAIN file)
 <br><img src="Media/C45FEA0A-71B9-4A6A-9BC9-B4EAE511A2F3.jpeg" width="60%"><br><br>

 <br>